It all starts with System Holes

 - Unsnap the door if needed, goes right back on without adjustment afterward

 The doors are drilled with one standard setting, 3″ down, and the two nylon inserts are pressed into the 5 mm holes.
 No drilling, no screwdriver needed, when the 32 mm hinge cup hole is drilled the two 8 mm holes for the 5 mm screw nylon inserts are drilled too in perfect placement.
-Then you flip a lever down, snap the hinge on the lever, and press the hinge into the door.
+Then you flip an arm down, snap the hinge on the arm, and press the hinge into the door.
 The end result is to hang a door ten times faster than using a face frame tech hinge so you save money on labor and have a much, much, stronger screw attaching the hinge.

 A soft close option can be accomplished in several ways.
 First is an add on cylinder, one screw secures the cylinder up in the top corner and these can be bought for around $4.00 and installed by the homeowner.
 They are plastic though, not going to last for very long.
 Then there is the $8.00snap on soft close like on the Grass hinge where the metal cap holds the plastic piston in a metal cylinder and the entire assembly just snaps on the hinge cup end.
 Or you can pay for the dedicated soft close hinge like on the left in the picture.
 The down side to those is that if the soft close breaks the entire hinge must be replaced and there is less adjustment in the hinge.